 What is Birds Nest Soup?

 It involves using dried birds nests to make a soup.
 The type of bird and nest are extremely important in making the soup.
 All of the soups have a gelatinous texture to them and apparently are very nutritious.
 Swiftlets and Swallows are the most common types of birds used to make the nests.
 Both the red and white nests have the most nutritional value according to Chinese birds nest soup makers.
 Because of this they are the most sort after and cost the most to purchase.

-Surprisingly the taste is predominately of the ocean.
+Surprisingly the taste is predominate of the ocean.
 As the birds live and feed near the ocean and the nest is mainly produced from their saliva, spewdom, and droppings.
 It is also quite salty due to the connection with the ocean.
-Besides this the taste is quite bland in comparison to other Chinese dishes that most people will try.
+Besides this, the taste is quite bland in comparison to other Chinese dishes that most people will try.
 It is probably more of a status thing than an actual health benefit.

 How Much Does a Bowl of Bird Nest Soup Cost?

 It is the most expensive food eaten by people today.
 A bowl in a top restaurant in Hong Kong will sell for upwards of $40 for white and $100 US for a red soup.
 If you wanted to buy the raw nests to take home they range from $2000 per kilo for the white to $10,000 for the red nests.
 Due to the cost, it is a food reserved for special occasions.
 Chinese New Year is the busiest time of the year for sales of the soup and the nests.

 The rarity and the difficulty in harvesting the nests is one reason they are so expensive.
 The swallows always nest in very high rocky outcrops hundreds of feet in the air.
 Many harvesters die each year in pursuit of these nests.
 Using rickety wooden ladders hundreds of feet in the air there is no margin for error.